 Once the first stage is separated, which lands another time using 4 deployable landing legs to be reused in the future, the second stage of the Falcon 9 enters the scene, which has an only Merlin 1D engine, modified to operate in the vacuum.
 This engine can be turned on and off some times, in case of being necessary to carry the payload to different orbits.

 The nine engines Merlin 1D of Falcon 9’s first stage are organised in an octagonal structure, with a Merlin 1D at the centre.
 We name this structure octaweb, and it is vital for the rocket’s first stage, and for its general functioning, which affects the payload capacity.
-In earlier versions of the Falcon 9, this rocket had also 9 Merlin 1D engines, but were organised in rows of three.
+In earlier versions of the Falcon 9, this rocket had also 9 Merlin 1D engines, but they were organised in rows of three.
 The octaweb reduces the height and weight of the Falcon 9, which simplifies its design and assembly.
-In the last instance, it lets him carry more material to the Earth’s orbit, and reduce the costs of sending material to space.
+In the last instance, it lets him carry more material to the Earth’s orbit, and reduces the costs of sending material to space.

 Cost reduction of space travel with the Falcon 9